Introduction

 Approximately six months from death

 • Communication: Maintaining open communication with patients and families about potential changes in the coming months is essential.
 It would be best if you talked to them about their goals, preferences, and fears.
-You should also explain hospice care and how it can help them.
+You should also explain and how it can help them.
 You should listen to and answer their questions and concerns honestly and respectfully.
 You should encourage them to express their feelings and offer support and comfort.

 Approximately five months from death

 • Symptom Management: Focus on symptom management and addressing discomfort to ensure patients’ comfort and well-being.
 Assess their symptoms regularly and use medications, therapies, or other interventions to relieve them.
-Monitor their vital signs, such as blood pressure, pulse, temperature, and oxygen level.
+Monitor their , such as blood pressure, pulse, temperature, and oxygen level.
 Check for signs of infection, bleeding, or other complications and report them to the hospice team.

 • Support: Provide emotional support to patients and families as they navigate these changes.
 Acknowledge their feelings and validate them.
 Reassure them that they are not alone and that you are there to help them.
-Use relaxation techniques, counseling, or spiritual care to help them cope with stress, anxiety, or .
+Use relaxation techniques, counseling, or spiritual care to help them cope with stress, , or depression.
 Respect their values, beliefs, and wishes to help them maintain their sense of dignity, identity, and purpose.

 Approximately four months from death

 • Further Decline: PPS scores may continue to decrease, reflecting a more significant decline in functional status.
-This means they may become more dependent on for most tasks, such as eating, drinking, or personal hygiene.
+This means they may become more dependent on caregivers for most tasks, such as eating, drinking, or personal hygiene.
 They may also have more severe symptoms, such as pain, confusion, , or hallucinations.
 They may also have changes in their appearance, such as weight loss, skin breakdown, or swelling.

 • : Prioritize measures, such as pain management and psychosocial support, to enhance the quality of life.
 You should use medications, therapies, or other interventions to control pain and other symptoms.
 It would be best to use comfort measures, such as massage, music, aromatherapy, or touch, to soothe and calm them.
 To promote relaxation, you should also provide a comfortable and peaceful environment, such as adjusting the lighting, temperature, or noise level.